US court rejects Trump bid to dismiss Mahmoud Khalil deportation challenge

 “The Trump administration is seeking to send a message with the unlawful and deplorable disappearance of Mr Khalil,” Hannah Flamm, acting senior policy director at the International Refugee Assistance Project (IRAP), told Al Jazeera last week.

 “This is not the first occasion when the US government has weaponised immigration enforcement to separate families and to terrorise communities.
-But Mr. Khalil’s arrest represents a significant departure and profound violation of American free speech rights.”
+But Mr Khalil’s arrest represents a significant departure and profound violation of American free speech rights.”

 Khalil released a statement from his confinement late on Tuesday, describing himself as a political prisoner.